SaschaWillems/misc/vk/README.md

 The repository contains everything required to compile and build the examples on <img src="./images/windowslogo.png" alt="" height="22px" valign="bottom"> Windows, <img src="./images/linuxlogo.png" alt="" height="24px" valign="bottom"> Linux, <img src="./images/androidlogo.png" alt="" height="24px" valign="bottom"> Android, <img src="./images/applelogo.png" alt="" valign="bottom" height="24px"> iOS and macOS (using MoltenVK) using a C++ compiler that supports C++11.

-Check [BUILD.md](BUILD.md) for details on how to build for the different platforms.
+See [BUILD.md](BUILD.md) for details on how to build for the different platforms.

 ## Examples